-CLE accreditation is pending in the following states: California, Georgia, Illinois, Missouri, Nebraska, New York, North Carolina, Ohio, Pennsylvania, Texas, Virginia, and Washington.
+CLE accreditation is pending in the following states: California, Georgia, Illinois, Iowa, Kansas, Missouri, Montana, Nebraska, North Carolina, Ohio, Pennsylvania, Texas, Virginia, and Washington.

-To request that the IAA apply for CLE credit in a specific state, please contact Nora Iffaf at firstname.lastname@example.org by February 6, 2023.
+To request that the IAA apply for CLE credit in a specific state, please contact firstname.lastname@example.org no later than January 31, 2024.

-The conference is approved for NRS Investment Adviser Certified Compliance Professional® (IACCP®) continuing education credit for 10.5 General CE and 2 Ethics CE credits.
-IACCP® designees have primary responsibility for reporting continuing education activities by the reporting period deadline.
-Instructions for reporting CE activities are available in the IACCP® CE Guide, which is available on the IACCP® CE portal.
+The conference is approved for 9 General CE credits and 2 Ethics CE credits towards NRS Investment Adviser Certified Compliance Professional® (IACCP®) continuing education credit.
+IACCP designees have primary responsibility for reporting continuing education activities by the reporting period deadline.
+Instructions for reporting CE activities are available in the IACCP CE Guide, which is available on the IACCP CE portal.

 NASBA CPE Credit